 Presents an opportunity for higher business valuations over time, which can provide better terms and conditions | Has varying requirements for valuation and funding targets each round |

-- Businesses that don’t qualify for traditional financing: If getting a small business loan is unattainable because of limited resources, a business can pursue series funding if they need an alternative financing source.
+- Businesses that don’t qualify for traditional financing: If getting a small business loan is unattainable due to limited resources or lack of credentials, a business can pursue startup series funding if they need an alternative financing source.

-- Businesses that have surpassed the initial seed funding stages: Series A, B, C & D funding rounds follow initial investment stages and apply to businesses that have already received seed funding and are already operating.
+- Businesses that have surpassed the initial seed funding stages: Series A, B, C, and D funding rounds follow initial investment stages and apply to businesses that have already received seed funding and are already operating.

-- Businesses with long-term goals for expansion: Utilizing multiple funding rounds can promote a strong growth trajectory if a business has an interest in expanding into international markets in the future.
+- Businesses with long-term goals for expansion: Utilizing multiple funding rounds can promote a strong growth trajectory if a business is interested in expanding into international markets.

 Frequently Asked Questions (FAQs)

 Yes.
-The further you partake in funding rounds, the more diluted ownership percentages become.
+The more funding rounds that occur, the more investors become involved and, ultimately, the more diluted your ownership percentages become.

-Series A, B, C & D funding rounds provide venture capital to small or startup businesses looking for investors to further their business growth.
-While not every funding round is necessary for each business, it offers the opportunity to reach a wider audience of investors and a way to continue expansion to contribute to the success of a business.
+Startup funding rounds are often vital to the success of small or startup businesses looking to grow.
+The provided venture capital from series A, B, C, and D funding rounds can be used for a variety of business purposes and also provide insight from qualified investors.
+While not every funding round is necessary, it offers the opportunity to reach a wider audience of investors and a way to continue expansion to contribute to the success of a business.